italiancpp/code-of-conduct/code_of_conduct.md

 [Italian C++ Community](http://italiancpp.org) is a community intended for networking and collaboration in the C++ community.

-We value the participation of each member of the Italian C++ Community and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of each member of Italian C++ Community events and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to show respect and courtesy to other participants throughout the conference and at all conference events,